The special reward for Lethal Weapon 3’s filmmakers

 As Premiere noted, ‘the cars were a singular act of showy gratitude that had never been seen before at Warner’s, nor repeated since’.

-The ramification of what it did was a lot of press for the gesture.
-And whilst there was understandable pushback – why do rich people need to be brought a new car when they’ve been paid millions already? – it was a smart play at work.
-The story hit the trade press, and it became known amongst agents and other movie stars.
+The gesture received a great deal of attention from the press.
+And while there was understandable pushback – why do rich people need to be brought a new car when they’ve been paid millions already? – it was a smart play at work.
+The story hit the trade papers, and the act of generosity became known among agents and other movie stars.
 It helped cement the studio’s relationship as a place where star talent was both revered and heavily rewarded.

 Share this Article: